 - Academics who are not full-time WCM faculty

-While your CWID is automatically assigned, users must separately request access to most services where a CWID is used (e.g., email, calendar, EpicCare, etc.) by submitting the Account Services form.
+While your CWID is automatically assigned, users must separately request access to most services where a CWID is used (e.g., email, calendar, EpicCare, etc.).
+Many of these requests can be made by contacting the ITS Service Desk.
+However, you can request eFax by using our Account Services form.